filecoin-project/lotus-docs/content/en/lotus/installation/linux.md

 toc: true
 ---

-TODO:
-Move everything related to Linux installation here

 ## Linux

 The following instructions are specific to Linux installations.
-Head to the [macOS](#macos) section if you want to install Lotus on a Mac.

 There are several ways to install Lotus on Linux: